pavelkhanh/german-large-domain-list-dotde/README.md

 # Huge List of Analyzed German .DE Domains (200,000+)

 I analyzed about 200,000 German .DE domains.
+And I'm selling this list.
+But I also give a free demo (12,000 domains).

-What does "analyzed" mean?
+What does "Analyzed" mean?

+Below you can see what my lists contain.

 Main List:
 1) 66k .DE domains.